Cozy Peach Kitchen

 • 1 teaspoon dry thyme

-• 1 cup dry red lentils rinsed
+• 1 cup dry red lentils rinsed and sorted

 • 2 tablespoons nutritional yeast

-• 15 ounce can tomato sauce
+• 15 ounce can tomato sauce or marinara sauce

 • 15 ounce can diced tomatoes with juices

-• 1 and ½ cups vegetable broth
+• 1 ½ cups vegetable broth

 • ¼ cup fresh chopped basil

-• red pepper flakes for serving
+• red pepper flakes and black pepper to taste

 Instructions